Finding Peace

 Do you have any information or suggestions of where we can get information or options we should consider for future guardianship?

-I’m not sure if you can answer this question for me or not, but it’s something that has been on my mind as my son is getting older.
-He is going to turn 16 years old in November and my husband and I are unsure what we may need to do as far as guardianship for him in the future.
-We know some families who have gotten guardianship for their adult children with disabilities, but I’ve also heard from some people who say there are better alternatives.
-Do you have any information or suggestions of where we can get information or options we should consider?
+Question: I’m not sure if you can answer this question for me or not, but it’s something that has been on my mind as my son is getting older.
+He is going to turn 16 years old in November and my husband and I are unsure what we may need to do as far as …

 Raising Responsible and Respectable Children